ldong/webrtc_evaluation/README.md

 	1. Free and open sourced
 	2. Recording functionality

-So, I decided to go try Kurenton
+So, I decided to go and try Kurenton

 ## Install Kurenton on Ubuntu
 1. `sudo apt-get install build-essential`